How do we negotiate game logic?

 However, how does organization logic at times lead to excessive commercialism or even exploitation?
 When it does it become overburdened by bureaucracy?
 When does leisure become work in a way that perhaps defeats the purpose of sport-as-leisure?

-The International Conference on Sport and Society and its companion journal, book series and online community are places for the systematic examination a relationship in which sport oft-times enhances social life, while at other times it reflects broader social challenges as well as raising challenges unique to sport itself.
-These the discussion forums of this knowledge
+The International Conference on Sport and Society and its companion journal, book series, and online network are places for the systematic examination a relationship in which sport oft-times enhances social life, while at other times it reflects broader social challenges as well as raising challenges unique to sport itself.
+These are the discussion forums of this knowledge.